-The academy drive up to the staff car park is very narrow and is also used by pedestrians.
-We respectfully request parents not to use the staff car park or driveway unless disabled access is required.
+The academy drive up to the staff car park is for vehicles only, not pedestrians.
+We also respectfully request parents not to use the staff car park or driveway unless disabled access is required.
 If you do require this, we ask that you inform the academy.
+We ask that all pedestrians use the path as far as possible and encourage your children to do the same.